-One of the traditional customs Tubo people practiced was the use of ochre soil to coat the cheeks every day to ward off evil spirits.
-Princess Wencheng carefully examined this habit and thought that it was unreasonable and unhygienic.
-She carefully offered her opinion to Songtsan Gambo.
-After listening to her, Songtsan found her advice very reasonable and immediately abolished the custom.
-At first, people were not used to it, but slowly felt that it was more convenient and made them good-looking.
-Soon everyone accepted it.
+One of the traditional customs practiced by the ancient Tibetans was the daily use of ochre soil to coat their cheeks, as this was thought to ward off evil spirits.
+Princess Wencheng carefully examined the practice and found that it was unhygienic and damaged the skin.
+She politely offered her opinion to Songtsan Gambo, who, after listening to her, found her advice very reasonable and had the custom abolished.
+Though it took his subjects some time to part with this custom, they came to discover the benefits of discarding it.

-After settling down into her new life, Princess Wencheng’s Han musicians began to play the most popular music in the Tang Palace for Songtsan Gambo and his wife.
-The music was soothing and beautiful.
-Moved by its tranquillity, Songtsan Gambo chose a group of qualified and intelligent young people to learn from the Han musicians and soon the music of the Han people gradually spread throughout the Tubo territory.
+Princess Wencheng’s Han musicians performed the classical music of the Tang court for Songtsan Gambo and his new wife.
+Moved by its soothing tranquillity, Songtsan Gambo chose a group of qualified and intelligent young artists to learn from the Han musicians.
+Soon, the music of the Han gradually spread throughout the Tibetan lands.

-Princess Wencheng carefully observed the public sentiments of Tubo and then made suggestions to help her husband govern the country.
-She participated in the management of the country behind the scenes.
+Princess Wencheng made careful observations of popular sentiment in Tibet, which she used to offer advice to her husband and aid him in his governance.
 During major political decisions, she only put forward her own views and did not try to interfere.
-Hence, Songtsan Gambo and the ministers often asked her about the political system of the Tang Palace as a reference for their administration.
-The Tubo people even saw her as a goddess.
+Hence, Songtsan Gambo and the ministers often asked her about the political system of the Tang court as a reference for their administration.

-In the 23rd year of the Zhenguan Period, the Tang Emperor Taizong died, and the Prince’s position was take up by Tang Gaozong.
-He appointed Songtsan Gambo as Commandant and gave him the name of the King of West Sea County.
-Tang Gaozong asked his special envoy to send a large amount of gold and silver, enamel, poetry, and grain, along with particular ornaments and cosmetics to Princess Wencheng, as a reward for bringing harmony between them.
+In the 23rd year of the Zhenguan era, Emperor Taizong died and was succeeded by his son Emperor Gaozong.
+He appointed Songtsan Gambo as commandant and named him King of the West Sea County (西海郡王).
+Tang Gaozong asked his special envoy to send a large quantity of gold and silver, enamel, poetry, and grain, along with particular ornaments and cosmetics to Princess Wencheng, as a reward for bringing harmony between Tang China and Tibet.

-Songtsan Gambo was grateful and offered many different jewels to put in front of Taizong’s memorial to express the grief and respect of Tubo.
-Tang Gaozong was very moved, so he promoted Songtsan to be the Bing King and sent him more than 3,000 colored silks.
-The Tubo messenger went to Chang’an and asked Gaozong for the techniques of winemaking, milling rice, and making paper and ink.
-Tang Gaozong agreed to pass on everything.
-Princess Wencheng had cemented the relationship between the Tang Kingdom and Tubo.
+To express his grief, respect, and gratitude to the Chinese empire, Songtsan Gambo offered many different jewels to display at Taizong’s memorial.
+Tang Gaozong was very moved, so he promoted Songtsan again and sent him more than 3,000 exquisite dyed silk strips.
+The Tubo messenger journeyed to Chang’an and asked Gaozong for the techniques of winemaking, milling rice, papermaking, and ink production, a request that the emperor granted.

-Due to Songtsan Gambo and Princess Wencheng’s efforts, Tubo achieved rapid development in military, political, economic, cultural, and other aspects, and thus dominated the Western Region and became a powerful barrier that protected the Western Tang Dynasty.
+Due to Songtsan Gambo and Princess Wencheng’s efforts, Tibet achieved rapid development in the military, political, economic, cultural, and other fields.
+Their power grew to dominate the region, forming a protective barrier protecting the entire western Chinese frontier.